 The Nasher Museum of Art at Duke University is a major center for the arts in Durham and the surrounding region.
 The 65,000-square-foot building was designed by architect Rafael Viñoly.
 Since opening in 2005, the museum has organized and presented leading-edge exhibitions that travel worldwide.
 From the beginning, the Nasher Museum has been dedicated to building a groundbreaking collection of contemporary art.
 In this effort, the museum’s collection strategy emphasizes works by diverse artists who have been historically underrepresented, or even excluded, by mainstream arts institutions, and maintains a particular focus on artists of African descent.
 Other strengths in the collection include European medieval art, European and American paintings, Outsider art, classical antiquities, African art and ancient American art.

 Dynamic programs include free Family Days, performing arts events, lectures and social gatherings.
 The Nasher Museum Café features local, seasonal ingredients for lunch on weekdays, dinner on Thursdays and brunch on weekends.
 The Nasher Museum Store offers gifts inspired by art.
 More than 1 million people have visited the museum since 2005.

 The Nasher Museum of Art at Duke University promotes engagement with the visual arts for the Duke and Durham communities.
-The museum is dedicated to presenting innovative and accessible collections, exhibitions, publications and programs that stimulate intellectual discourse, enrich individual lives and generate new knowledge.
+The museum is dedicated to presenting innovative, inclusive and accessible collections, exhibitions, publications and programs that stimulate intellectual discourse, enrich individual lives and generate new knowledge.
 Drawing on the resources of a leading research university, the museum serves as a laboratory for interdisciplinary approaches.